pine64/website/content/documentation/ROCKPro64/Getting_started.md

 Always be prepared to recover from a broken SPI boot BEFORE flashing or you will end up with a broken boot.

-In general the recovery is killswitching SPI through shorting pins 23 &lt;-> 25 together and then loading u-boot from a storage device e.g. SD-card or eMMC where majority of GNU distributions e.g. Manjaro usually have u-boot packaged with the provided images.
+In general the recovery is killswitching SPI through shorting pins 23 <-> 25 together and then loading u-boot from a storage device e.g. SD-card or eMMC where majority of GNU distributions e.g. Manjaro usually have u-boot packaged with the provided images.

 Follow instructions in https://github.com/sigmaris/u-boot/wiki/Flashing-U-Boot-to-SPI#instructions-for-rockpro64